yangeorget/nucs/docs/source/installation.rst

 ############

 ************************
-Install the NUCS package
+Install the NuCS package
 ************************

-Let's install the NUCS package with pip:
+Let's install the NuCS package with pip:

 .. code-block:: bash